Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 March 18, 1965

-Commander Pavel I. Belyayeu and Pilot Alexei A. Leonov into Earth’s orbit were launched into orbit aboard Voskhod 2.
-Alexei Leonov performed the first, tethered space walk outside of his spacecraft while in Earth’s orbit.
-This historic venture into space lasted a mere 12 minutes.
+Commander Pavel I. Belyayeu and Pilot Alexei A. Leonov are launched into Earth’s orbit orbit aboard the Russian spacecraft Voskhod 2.
+Alexei Leonov later performs the first tethered spacewalk outside of his spacecraft while in Earth’s orbit.
+Known as an Extravehicular Activity (EVA), this historic venture into space lasts only 12 minutes.
+Due to the stiffness of the spacesuit in a vacuum, Leonov has to vent air from his suit in order to fit back into the capsule.

 July 14, 1965